sasank-pankam/PeerConnect/docs/managers/file.md

 - **File Receiving:**
   Wrapping incoming connections into a receiver that processes and stores incoming file data.
 - **OTM Support:**
-  Handling on-demand file transfer sessions with dedicated OTM handlers.
+  Handling one to many file transfer sessions with dedicated OTM handlers.
 - **User Interaction:**
   Allowing file selection through a non-blocking file dialog.